-High blood pressure (hypertension) is a common condition in the United States.
-It's even more common among African Americans than among other ethnic groups.
+High blood pressure (hypertension) is a common problem in the United States.
+It's even more common in African-Americans than among other ethnic groups.
 The rate of high blood pressure in African-Americans is among the highest of any ethnic group in the United States.

-African-Americans not only are at higher risk for high blood pressure, but they also get it at a younger age, and suffer more of the complications.
+African-Americans are at a higher risk for high blood pressure.
+They also get it at a younger age, and suffer more of the complications.
 The problem is not limited to just adults.
 African-American preteens that are overweight may also develop high blood pressure.

 Family history.
 This means that you have blood relatives who have high blood pressure.

 Overweight or obesity.